 On March 11, 2020, the World Health Organization characterized the outbreak of COVID-19 as a pandemic, which resulted in a series of public health and emergency measures being put in place to combat the spread of the virus.
 Safety is a priority at the Corporation.
 In response to the COVID-19 pandemic, the Corporation has taken additional steps to protect the health and safety of employees and the public including, but not limited to, determining those employees essential to ensuring uninterrupted service to customers and modifying workplace processes to ensure social distancing and enhanced hygiene practices.
-The duration and impact of the COVID-19 pandemic is unknown at this time and it is not possible to reliably estimate the impact that the length and severity of these developments will have on the unaudited condensed interim financial statements.
+The duration and impact of the COVID-19 pandemic continues to be unknown and it is difficult to reliably estimate the impact that the length and severity of these developments will have on the unaudited condensed interim financial statements.
+Economic impacts of the COVID-19 pandemic are discussed in the "Business Risk" section of this MD&A.